ScriptedAlchemy/webpack-api-docs/CompilationHooks.md

 ### How It Works

-The `stillValidModule` hook is defined in the `Compilation` class and is called when a module is still valid.
-This hook allows you to perform custom actions or logic when a module does not need to be rebuilt.
+The `stillValidModule` hook is triggered when a module is still valid and does not need to be rebuilt.
+This allows you to perform actions such as logging, modifying the module, or integrating with other tools without the need to rebuild the module.

 ### What It's For